alamtaab/TRIAD/docs/LOGBOOK.md

 2 hour
 **Meeting outcomes:**
 * wrote prototype time delay estimator for transient sound sources
-* worked on getting the estimator running on the hardware prototype
+* worked on getting the estimator running on the hardware prototype; ran into microphone hardware issue which prevented further testing until microphone was replaced